SKalt/brzozowski-ts/README.md

 # Use case

-This allows you to make assertions about constants:
+This allows you to make assertions about string constants:

 ```ts
 import type { Compile, Exec, Recognize } from "brzozowski-ts/src";